fanart-tv/fanartwiki/docs/ImageTypes/TV/tvthumb.md

 #### __Resources__

-??? example "Background Templates and Tutorials"
+??? example "TV Thumbs Templates and Tutorials"

     - [Why Your Artwork May Be Denied](/General/why denied/)